-South Carolina has no pending plans to expand coverage, despite tireless work on the part of consumer advocates.
-The ACA would have expanded Medicaid to cover all legal residents with incomes up to 138 percent of poverty.
-But in 2012 the Supreme Court ruled that states could opt out of Medicaid expansion, and South Carolina has been steadfast in its rejection of federal funding to expand Medicaid.
-Because the state refused to expand Medicaid, South Carolina has 101,000 people in the coverage gap, with no access to financial assistance with their health insurance.
+South Carolina has no pending plans to expand Medicaid coverage, despite tireless work on the part of consumer advocates.
+The ACA would have expanded Medicaid coverage for all legal residents with incomes up to 138 percent of poverty.
+In 2012, the Supreme Court ruled that states could opt out of Medicaid expansion, and South Carolina has been steadfast in its rejection of federal funding to expand Medicaid coverage.
+Because the state refused to expand Medicaid plans, South Carolina has 101,000 people in the coverage gap, with no access to financial assistance with their medical insurance.

 Read more about Medicaid expansion in South Carolina.

 In 2014 and 2015, South Carolina residents could buy health insurance through Consumers Choice, the state’s Consumer Oriented and Operated Plan (CO-OP).
 The CO-OP was funded under the ACA with a grant from the federal government.

 Nationwide, about $2 billion was awarded to CO-OPs in 22 states.
 In South Carolina, Consumers’ Choice Health Plan (CCHPSC) received about $87.6 million.
 However, by November 2015, officials had announced its closure, and CO-OP members needed to select coverage from another insurer for 2016.

 As of 2020, there were only four remaining CO-OPs offering plans in five states, and one of them, New Mexico Health Connections, is closing at the end of 2020.